ok701/cdrr_control_gait/README.md

-# CDRR for Supine Training
+# CDRR for Gait & Balance Training

-This repository is for a cable driven rehabilitation robot designed specifically for supine training.
+This repository is for a cable driven rehabilitation robot designed specifically for gait and balance training.
+Under development.

+**Gait Training :**
+Fast response is required so current control should perform better.

+**Balance Training :**
+For accuate tracking, speed control should perform better.

 ## Robot Configuration